Do you wonder if Echeveria care is as easy as it looks?

 This is when you use a large container for a small plant.
 The potential problem is that greater soil volume can hold more moisture and lead to the risk of rot.

-However, the soil you use with succulents should have excellent drainage anyway and larger pots shouldn’t pose any problem.
+Most importantly, the soil you use with succulents should have excellent drainage anyway, and larger pots shouldn’t pose any problem.

 So, find the container that you think looks great, small or large, and let your Echeveria grow.